airbnb/ruby/README.md

 These are standards and conventions we use for Ruby code at Airbnb.
 Please take what is useful to you.

-We based our Ruby style on the excellent [Github Ruby Styleguide](github-ruby), which in turn was inspired by [Bozhidar Batsov's guide](bbatsov).
+We based our Ruby style on the excellent [Github Ruby Styleguide][github-ruby], which in turn was inspired by [Bozhidar Batsov's guide][bbatsov].

-We also maintain a [JavaScript Style Guide](airbnb-javascript).
+We also maintain a [JavaScript Style Guide][airbnb-javascript].

 [github-ruby]: https://github.com/styleguide/ruby
 [bbatsov-ruby]: https://github.com/bbatsov/ruby-style-guide